 A typical lump sum plan costs about £3,000 to £5,000.
 The lump-sum payment plan also ensures that you get the funeral you want at today’s prices so that inflation won’t have any impact.

 Funeral payment plans vary from one lender to another.
 However, most firms often let you stretch out the payments for several years, depending on the type of funeral plan you choose.
 The full expenses of your funeral plan might not be covered until you’ve paid all of these installments.

-Typically, for instalment periods of over 12 months, the total amount you’ll pay will be more than the lump sum amount.
-For instance, taking a plan that would cost, say, £4,000 as a lump sum could cost you £5,000 of you choose to pay in instalments over five years.
+Typically, for installment periods of over 12 months, the total amount you’ll pay will be more than the lump sum amount.
+For instance, taking a plan that would cost, say, £4,000 as a lump sum could cost you £5,000 if you choose to pay in installments over five years.

 Monthly Payments into A Life Insurance Policy